stolostron/search-api/docs/API_ACCESS.md

 ## Authenticating the requests

-The Search API needs to impersonate a user (or ServiceAccount) to ensure that results only contain resources for the authorized user.
+The Search API needs the user (or ServiceAccount) token to ensure that results only contain resources for the authorized user.

 - A user can obtain their token with `oc whoami -t`
 - For a service account the token is in a secret.
 [This article](https://www.ibm.com/docs/en/cloud-paks/cp-management/2.0.0?topic=kubectl-using-service-account-tokens-connect-api-server) explains how to get the token.